Germany Work Permit

 Do not take too lightly the influence a Germany work permit can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

-Most visits to Germany are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+Most visits to Germany are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the German authorities have carried out a number of arrests as a result of investigations and operations against terrorist networks.

 Passport and Germany Work Permit

-All nationals except EU nationals holding a valid national ID card require passport valid for length of stay.
+All nationals except EU nationals holding a valid national ID card require a passport valid for the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.

 Germany Work Permit

 EU citizens with valid passports/identification cards may enter Germany freely for up to three months to look for work, or to set up a business.
 Within a week of finding permanent accommodation (not a hotel), you will need to register your address at the local Residence Registration Office.

-If you are EU citizen and intend to stay for longer than 3 months, as soon as possible after arrival in the country you must apply for a residence permit - Ausländeramt), which is valid for five years.
+If you are an EU citizen and intend to stay for longer than 3 months, as soon as possible after arrival in the country you must apply for a residence permit - Ausländeramt), which is valid for five years.
 The Foreign National’s Authority in your place of residence will process the application.

 The application for a residence permit usually is processed within one or two weeks free of charge.